andy51002000/obsidian-image-link-updater/README.md

 ### Clipboard Image Handling
 When you paste an image:
 1. Intercepts the paste event
-2. Saves the image to your configured attachment folder
+2. Saves the image to the same folder as the active note
 3. Inserts a Markdown link with URI-encoded path
 4. Ensures proper leading slash for vault-root paths